-The short-term performance-based remuneration component creates incentives for continuously increasing the company's operational success and implementing initiatives to improve its profitability.
-Its ongoing nature means that the component is geared towards furthering the business strategy.
-The STI in accordance with the 2020 remuneration system rewards the company's operating development on the basis of financial performance targets for the respective financial year.
-In accordance with the 2020 remuneration system, the performance targets are based on CECONOMY AG's key performance indicators (KPIs) of sales growth, EBIT and net working capital.
+The short-term performance-based remuneration component (short-term incentive - STI) relating to the financial year creates incentives for continuously increasing operational success and customer satisfaction and for implementing initiatives to improve profitability.
+Its ongoing nature and the recurrent reference to key performance indicators for CECONOMY AG mean that the component is geared towards furthering the business strategy.
+The STI rewards the company's operating development on the basis of financial and non-financial performance targets for the respective financial year.
+The performance targets are based on EBIT, sales growth and net working capital (NWC) as key performance indicators (KPIs) that are important for CECONOMY AG and on the important non-financial performance target for measuring customer satisfaction (net promoter score - NPS).

-The long-term performance-based remuneration component rewards the company's development on the basis of quantitative financial and non-financial performance targets, each defined for a four-year period.
+The long-term performance-based remuneration component (long-term incentive - LTI) rewards the company's development on the basis of quantitative financial and non-financial performance targets, each defined for a four-year period.
 The LTI is predominantly based on the share price and thus creates incentives for a sustainable and long-term increase in enterprise value, while also taking into account the concerns of shareholders and other stakeholders in the company.
-The non-financial goals in accordance with the 2020 remuneration system relevant to this remuneration report also focus on the key target group of the company's strategy, namely its customers and the key (non-financial) levers such as customer and employee satisfaction, diversity and sustainability of business in order to successfully implement the strategy.
+The financial performance targets of the LTI are therefore particularly geared towards the long-term development of the company.
+The non-financial targets are also intended to promote the company's sustainable and long-term development and to make it attractive to shareholders, who value this particularly highly.
+For example, targets relating to climate and environmental protection, diversity and employee satisfaction were defined for the tranche of the LTI issued for financial year 2022/23.
 Moreover, linking the payment of the LTI to an obligation to hold shares in CECONOMY AG ensures that the members of the Management Board have a long-term interest in increasing enterprise value.